Simple Frugal Living Tips

 Did you know that most magazines you read can be read online for free?
 Not all, mind you, but most are there.
 Do a search and see if yours has a free version you can read instead and cancel your subscription.

 A second option is the library.
-The last time I was there, I checked, and the selection was impressive.
+The last time I was there, I checked their magazines selection and what they had was impressive.

 Stop Buying the Newspaper